 All young marketers have had that moment.
 That moment when a client asks a high-level marketing question you don’t know the answer to.
 Your mind starts racing and you feel sweat dripping down your forehead as you decide the best way to “fake it ‘til you make it.”

-I remember taking my first client call on my own after just a few months at my digital marketing firm.
+I remember taking my first client call on my own after just a few months at my SEO firm.
 I was terrified and my stomach tightened with anxiety as the clock ticked closer to the scheduled meeting time.
 Doubts, fears, and a flood of questions overwhelmed me.

 What if I’m not able to answer one of their questions?

 Or if they think I’m not qualified to handle their account?